bandanna2k/parkrun-stats/README.md

 - Prove??
 Parsers can break half way through.
 Collate records first then stream records.

 ## Minor

+- Bug with volunteer count - I am recording volunteers on 1 day at all courses.
+Change to 1 day at any course.

 - NZ Totals not working.
 Could do with some invariants or asserts.